Robotechnology1/Wit-Help/README.md

 If you want to say anything to the developers, don't DM me, please.
 You can find the form at the Wit Support Server.
 Or here: https://dyno.gg/form/edcfa869.

+# About

+Wit is a Discord bot developed by Hipur#6322 with help from the utodot#2152 and some early testers.
+Who you can find in the Wit Support Server.
+Wit was originally made to insult friends but now it is already in many servers and the amount of commands has grown.